CleanPatrick: A Benchmark for Image Data Cleaning: Introduction

 By standardizing the evaluation procedure with CleanPatrick, we aim to facilitate a fair and detailed comparison of different cleaning strategies.
 Our benchmark not only builds on the lessons learned from structured data cleaning but also addresses the unique challenges inherent to image data, where real-world contamination is often more nuanced and complex than what synthetic corruptions can capture.
 Ultimately, CleanPatrick lays the foundation for future innovations in curation approaches by providing a comprehensive resource that bridges the gap between traditional synthetic evaluations and the demands of real-world applications.

 When evaluating existing methods for detecting different types of data quality issues, we found that while near duplicates are relatively easy for human experts to detect, as reflected in the high inter-annotator agreement, they are challenging for existing methods, especially when they result from a part-whole relationship.
 Off-topic samples are difficult for current approaches to detect, but they are relatively easy for human experts to identify when given precise instructions.
 Label errors are both difficult for human experts to detect, as reflected by the lower inter-annotator agreement compared to the other issue types, and for current approaches, likely due to the challenging nature of the dataset.
-Overall, while current approaches already achieve promising results, there is still much room for improvement, especially in detecting context-dependent data quality issues, such as those present in uncurated medical imaging datasets.
+Overall, while current approaches already achieve promising results, there remains substantial room for improvement, particularly in detecting context-dependent data-quality issues, such as those present in uncurated medical imaging datasets.

-\looseness=-1 In summary, the main contributions are: 1) The release of the first data cleaning benchmark for images obtained from 496,377 annotations from medical crowd workers and verified by medical experts.
-2) The outline of a standardized procedure for evaluating data cleaning methods.
-3) The comparison of existing approaches for detecting diverse data quality issues and an analysis of their failure cases.
+\looseness=-1 In summary, the main contributions are: (1) The release of the first data cleaning benchmark for images obtained from 496,377 annotations from medical crowd workers and verified by medical experts.
+(2) The outline of a standardized procedure for evaluating data cleaning methods.
+(3) The comparison of existing approaches for detecting diverse data quality issues and an analysis of their failure cases.